jwoudenberg/elm-pair/elm-pair.com/content/commercial-license.md

 We do not currently offer site licenses.

-### Where can I find the license texts for th e different versions?
+### Where can I find the license texts for the different versions?

 - [non-commercial-license][]
 - [commercial-license][]